chrisyeh96/chrisyeh96.github.io/_posts/2019-07-18-bias-variance-decomposition.md

 The noise term $$\sigma^2$$, also known as *irreducible error* or *aleatoric uncertainty*, is the variance of the target $$Y$$ around its true mean $$f(x)$$.
 It is inherent in the problem and it does not depend on the model or training data.
 If the data generation process is known, then we may know $$\sigma^2$$.
 Otherwise, we may estimate $$\sigma^2$$ with the sample variance of $$y$$ at duplicated (or nearby) inputs $$x$$.

 However, the bias and variance components do depend on the model.
 A misspecified model, *i.e.* a model that does not match the true distribution of the data, will generally have bias.
 Thus, a model with high bias may *underfit* the data.
 On the other hand, more complex models have lower bias but higher variance.
 Such models have a tendency to *overfit* the data.
-In many circumstances it is possible to achieve large reductions in the variance term $$\var_D [ \fh_D(x) ]$$ with only a small increase in bias, thus reducing overfitting.
+In many circumstances it is possible to achieve large reductions in the variance term $$\Var_D [ \fh_D(x) ]$$ with only a small increase in bias, thus reducing overfitting.
 We show this explicitly in the setting of linear models by comparing linear regression with ridge regression.

 In general, we are unable to exactly calculate the bias and variance of a learned model without knowing the true $$f$$.
 However, we can estimate the bias, variance, and MSE at a test point $$x$$ by taking bootstrap samples of the dataset to approximate drawing different datasets $$D$$.